zuyvasevilla/smart-room-controller/README.md

 Midterm Project for CNM Ingenuity Full Time Internet of Things Deep Dive

 ##Requirements
-1.Control all the Hue Lights in the classroom
+1. Control all the Hue Lights in the classroom
 1. Control at least two Wemo outlets in the classroom
 1. Display dynamic messages on the OLED
 1. Use at least 3 additional components.